 Your child's health needs to be closely watched.
-At first, you will need to visit your child's pediatrician or liver doctor often.
+At first, you will need to visit your child's healthcare provider often.
 As your child gets older, you may be able to visit less often.
 These visits may include:

-- Blood tests to measure liver function and nutritional levels.
+- Blood tests.
+These are done to measure liver function and nutrition levels.

-- An ultrasound exam, which uses harmless sound waves to create an image of the liver.
+- An ultrasound exam.
+This uses harmless sound waves to create an image of the liver.

 - Vaccines.
 Your child will need to have vaccines against common childhood diseases.
 Make sure your child gets a flu shot every year.
-It's also important to get your child vaccinated against hepatitis A and B. These are liver diseases that can be much worse for children who have biliary atresia.
+Your child will also need vaccines for hepatitis A and B. These are liver diseases.
+They can be much worse for a child who has biliary atresia.

 Many children with biliary atresia need a liver transplant at some point.
-This may be needed within a few years after the Kasai procedure.
+This may be needed in a few years after the Kasai procedure.
 Or, a transplant may not be needed for 10 years or more.
-Follow-up visits and tests help the doctor decide when a transplant is needed.
+Follow-up visits and tests help the healthcare provider decide when a transplant is needed.
 The liver is an organ that can be donated by a living donor.
-This means another person might be able to donate a portion of his or her own liver.
-(The removed portion grows back.)
-If you want to know more about a living donor transplant, talk to your child's doctor.
+This means another person may be able to donate a portion of his or her own liver.
+The removed portion grows back.
+If you want to know more about a living donor transplant, talk to your child's healthcare provider.

 When to call the healthcare provider

-After your child's surgery, call the doctor if you notice any of the following:
+After your child's surgery, call the healthcare provider if you notice any of the below:

-- Worsening jaundice, or jaundice that comes back after treatment
+- Jaundice that gets worse, or comes back after treatment

 - Abdominal swelling or pain